WordPress Multisite: Subdomains or Subdirectories?

 A page called ‘About Me’ on your myblog site will have a URL of myblog.mynetwork.com/about-me on subdomains, while on subdirectories it will be mynetwork.com/myblog/about-me.

-The same structure is used for every single site in your network – you can’t pick and mix.
+It uses the same structure for every single site in your network – you can’t pick and mix.
 So once you’ve chosen, they’ll all be the same.

 Which you choose will depend on a few things: